benningtonparkhoa/benningtonparkhoa.github.io/index.md

 # Notices/Updates/Upcoming Events

-## Events: - Annual Subdivision Party - Sunday
+## Events: - Annual Bennington Bash

-Food will be provided starting at 5pm.
-This year's menu will include pulled pork, burgers, and hot dogs.
-Yummy cookies for a dessert.
-Soda, juice boxes, and water will also be provided.
-You are more than welcome to bring your own cooler with adult beverages if you wish!
+Each year, near the end of summer, Bennington Park hosts a family friendly party for all the homeowners on Bennett Court, Bridgetowne Court and Brownshire Lane.

+For more details about our Bennington Bash, click on [events]

-## Reminder:  Speed Limit is 25 MPH in the Subdivision
+## Reminder:  Speed Limit is 30 MPH in the Subdivision